Forty years ago today, on July 20, 1976, NASA’s Viking 1 spacecraft landed on Mars.

 Viking 1 was programmed to shoot the first closeup photograph of another planet as soon as it touched down and immediately transmit the picture back to Earth.

 Meanwhile, at the Jet Propulsion Laboratory in Pasadena, California, a couple hundred astrophysicists, engineers, politicians, and journalists stood in front of a blank television monitor.
-Until a picture appeared on the screen, there was no way to know if the spacecraft had survived its multimillion-mile journey in one piece.
+Until a picture appeared on the screen, there was no way to know if the spacecraft had survived its multimillion-mile journey.

 Finally, a thin line of black-and-white pixels scanned in across the top of the screen.

 The line of pixels was followed by another and then another, and another, and another, and another, but minutes later It was still impossible to make out an image.

 Suddenly there was a collective gasp, and a lone voice hollered, “It’s a ROCK!!!”